sgoldenlab/simba/docs/Tutorial_tools.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/remove_bps.png" />
 </p>

 7. Your new files (with the removed body-parts) will be saved in a date-time stamped folder inside the `Data Folder` selected in Step 2.
 The new folder will be named something like `Reorganized_bp_20210726111127`.
+You can now go ahead and import the files into your SimBA project.